 Laundry detergent that you use in your everyday laundry routine could be the culprit to your skin reactions and allergies.
 The fragrant smell that your laundry detergent produces is actually comprised of a mix of chemicals that can lead to different skin reactions upon exposure.
 Fragrances, preservatives, dyes, and other chemicals in laundry detergent can lead to the development of a rash on your skin, especially when contact occurs for a long period of time.

 An allergy or sensitivity to laundry detergent can develop from the first introduction of that detergent to your clothes or from repeated exposure.
 When you first experience a reaction, you will want to consider a change to your detergent.
-Most people will turn to a fragrance-free or dye-free detergent that contain fewer chemicals and are more geared towards sensitive skin.
+Most people will turn to a fragrance-free or dye-free detergent that contains fewer chemicals and are more geared towards sensitive skin.

 Laundry detergents contain a variety of potentially irritating ingredients that can lead to or develop an allergy to detergent.
-Detergents contain different types of surfactants, or surface-eating agents that work by loosening dirt and oil particles from the fabric of your clothes, allowing them to be washed away by the washing machine.
+Detergents contain different types of surfactants or surface-eating agents that work by loosening dirt and oil particles from the fabric of your clothes, allowing them to be washed away by the washing machine.
 These surfactants, although beneficial in the cleaning process, can be a rather irritating chemical to humans and their skin.
 Also, artificial fragrances that are present in laundry detergent can be one of the leading irritants inside your laundry detergent.

 If you are allergic or sensitive to any chemicals in your laundry detergent, you can experience symptoms immediately upon exposure.
 These symptoms can include the following: